Speaking with Light: Contemporary Indigenous Photography

 Jeremy DennisNothing Happened Here #10, 2016

 Speaking with Light: Contemporary Indigenous Photography is organized by the Amon Carter Museum of American Art.
 The exhibition is co-curated by John Rohrbach, Senior Curator of Photographs, and Will Wilson, Photography Program Head at Santa Fe Community College and a citizen of the Navajo Nation.
-Major support for the exhibition is provided by the Henry Luce Foundation.
+Major support for the exhibition is provided by the Henry Luce Foundation and the Texas Commission on the Arts.
 Additional support is generously provided by Debra and Ken Hamlett, The Kerlee-Wollenberg Family Fund, and Ann and Russell Morton.
-The accompanying publication is supported in part by the Native Arts and Cultures Foundation.